-Future sales of the NFT need to include payments to the new seller (80%), the original nonprofit

-(10%), and the original artist (10%).
+Future sales of the NFT need to include payments to the new seller (80%), the original nonprofit (10%), and the original artist (10%).

-NFTs that do not demonstrate the cut to the nonprofit and original artist are considered "burned" and will not be included by validators.
+NFTs that do not demonstrate the cut to the nonprofit and original artist are considered "burned" and should not be included by validators.
+Don't buy them.

-See the section on Democracy for a mechanism to propose improvements to the NFT marketplace specifically (proposals due before March 2, 2023.)
+See the section on Democracy for a mechanism to propose improvements to the NFT marketplace specifically.

-9. Additional details, including list of valid nonprofits, distributed democratic decision making, etc.
+8. Additional details, including list of valid nonprofits, distributed democratic decision making, etc.